Kapil Sibal: Early life and education

 Sibal was born on 8 August 1948 at Jalandhar in Punjab.
 His family migrated to India during the partition in 1947.
+Kapil Sibal's father was Hira Lal Sibal, a renowned advocate.
+In 1994, H.L.
+Sibal was named a "Living Legend of the Law" by the International Bar Association and in 2006, the Government of India honoured him with the 'Padma Bhushan' award for his distinguished services in the field of Public Affairs.
 After his schooling from St. John's High School, Chandigarh, he moved to Delhi in 1964 and joined the St. Stephen's College, Delhi for his B.A.
 He earned his LL.B. degree from the prestigious Faculty of Law, University of Delhi, and later an M.A. in History from St. Stephen's College, Delhi.

 Sibal joined the bar association in 1972.
-In the year 1973, he qualified for Indian Administrative Services and was offered an appointment.
+In the year 1973, he qualified for Indian Administrative Service and was offered an appointment.
 But he declined the offer and decided to set up his own law practice.
 Afterwards, he attended the Harvard Law School where he enrolled for an LL.M. which he completed in 1977.
 He was designated as senior lawyer in 1983.

 In 1989, he was appointed the Additional Solicitor General of India.
 In 1994, he appeared in the Parliament as a lawyer and successfully defended V. Ramaswami during impeachment proceedings.
 The impeachment motion was placed in the assembly for debate and voting on 10 May 1993.
 Of 401 members present in the assembly that day, there were 196 votes for impeachment and no votes against and 205 abstentions by ruling Congress and its allies.
 He had served as the President of the Supreme Court Bar association on four occasions, i.e. 1995–1996, 1997–1998 and 2001–2002, 2024-2025.